kitex-contrib/xds/README.md

 We can define traffic route configuration via [VirtualService](https://istio.io/latest/docs/reference/config/networking/virtual-service/) in Istio.

-Rhe following example indicates that when the tag contains {"stage":"canary"} in the header, the request will be routed to the `v1` subcluster of `kitex-server`.
+The following example indicates that when the tag contains {"stage":"canary"} in the header, the request will be routed to the `v1` subcluster of `kitex-server`.

 ```
 apiVersion: networking.istio.io/v1alpha3